AP.6 Graduate Policies

 Multiple Programs

 Students may be enrolled in one graduate certificate program at a time while they pursue a master's or doctoral degree.
 Students may share coursework between their primary degree program (master's or doctorate) and secondary graduate certificate.
 However, as applicable, at least 24 credits of the doctoral degree must be applied only to that degree and/or 6 credits of the master’s degree must be applied only to that degree, i.e., they cannot be used to fulfill the requirements of another degree or certificate.
-No credits can applied to more than two certificates and/or degrees.
+No credits can be applied to more than two certificates and/or degrees.

 AP.6.8.2 Students in Graduate Certificate Programs Only